jjjutla/FibreTag/README.md

-# FiTag
+# FiTag: Sustainable Luxuary Fashion

-FiTag is a iOS Luxury Fashion Marketplace powered by Vechain.
-We guarantee complete transparency from sourcing to sale, offering buyers a unique NFT digital twin with each purchase.
-Our loyalty tokens provide access to exclusive AR try-ons and early releases.
-Plus, we streamline brand compliance with upcoming regulations and champion sustainability through our rental model.
+FiTag is a Luxuary Fashion iOS app that promotes transparency in a brands supply chain through the vechain blockchain.
+From sourcing to sale, we utilize NFC tags to ensure full transparency and assist brands with compliance in the latest sustainability regulations get by the Fashion Industry Charter.
+Beyond serving as a marketplace, FiTag promotes a circular economy with its rental model, and our NFT's not only guarantee porduct authenticity but also provides digital ownership.
+Additionally, our loyalty tokens unlock exclusive AR try-ons and early producr releases elevating the shopping experaince while minimizing on global shipping.

 ## Solved Problems
 - [85% of fashion's carbon emissions](https://web-assets.bcg.com/1e/23/d9e9792a4988b61e708794baa174/bcg-sustainability-metaverse-in-fashion-opportunity-or-threat-oct-2022.pdf) come from distribution and suppliers; our blockchain record identifies major emitters.